 - Information about various provisions under laws relating to disability, accessibility requirements, recreation opportunities, and disability programming.

 I&R assistance continues until the desired information has been provided or no additional resources can be identified.
-Random follow up is made with I&R contacts to ask if they received the information they needed and if the resources provided had an impact on their independence or quality of life.
+Random follow-up is made with I&R contacts to ask if they received the information they needed and if the resources provided had an impact on their independence or quality of life.

 Program Success Story

-Another caller requested assistance to locate a resource for aquatic therapy for the purposes of exercise and relaxation.
+In another instance, a caller requested assistance to locate a resource for aquatic therapy for the purposes of exercise and relaxation.
 Two resources were provided and the contact was able to obtain a membership in one of the programs.